matterandvoid-space/subscriptions/README.md

 The issue is that this leads to memory leaks if you attempt to invoke a subscription outside of the reactive propagation stage.

-That is, the reaction cache is used for example in a re-frame web app when a `reset!` is called on the reagent.ratom/atom app-db - this triggers reagent code that will re-render views, it is during this stage that the subscription computation function runs and the reaction cache is successfully used.
+That is, the reaction cache is used for example in a re-frame app when `reset!` is called on the reagent.ratom/atom app-db - this triggers reagent code that will re-render views, it is during this stage that the subscription computation function runs and the reaction cache is successfully used.